An official website of the European Union. See all European Institutions

 Stability in Somalia is vital to security in the region.
 The European Union contributes diplomatically and financially to AMISOM and is a leading supporter of the country's peace process and of progress in Somalia’s development and governance.

-Kenya is East Africa's regional commercial hub thanks to its favourable location, skilled labour force and vibrant business community.
+Kenya is eastern Africa's regional commercial hub thanks to its favourable location, skilled labour force and vibrant business community.
 European companies lead the way in investing in Kenya, generating jobs and tax revenue.
 The European Investment Bank provides long-term development loans to support the building of energy and transport infrastructure.

-• Information on import tariffs and other import measures;
+• import tariffs and other import measures;

 Together, the European Union and its Member States are the biggest suppliers of development assistance to Kenya.
 European Union development assistance supports devolution and access to justice, road and energy infrastructure, and better access to affordable food and clean water.